-Our significant accounting policies are set forth in the Notes to our audited consolidated financial statements for the years ended December 31, 2018 and 2019 included in this annual report.
+Our significant accounting policies are set forth in the Notes to our audited consolidated financial statements for the years ended December 31, 2019 and 2020 included in this annual report.
 The preparation of our consolidated financial statements in accordance with IFRS requires our management to make judgments, estimates and assumptions that affect the amount reported in consolidated financial statements.
 Estimates and assumptions are periodically re-evaluated by management and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Actual results may differ significantly from those estimates and assumptions.
-We have identified the accounting policies as the most critical to an understanding of our financial position and results of operations because the application of these policies requires significant and complex management estimates, assumptions and judgment, and the reporting of materially different amounts could result if different estimates or assumptions were used or different judgments were made.
+Actual results may differ significantly from those estimates and assumptions and results of operations because the application of these policies requires significant and complex management estimates, assumptions and judgment, and the reporting of materially different amounts could result if different estimates or assumptions were used or different judgments were made.